noisiver/mod-progressive/src/patch_03-3_2/README.md

 - Removed the questline to obtain Quel'Serrar

 # Raids
-- Koralon the Flame Watcher
+- Added Koralon the Flame Watcher
 - Added Trial of the Crusader
 - Added Onyxia's Lair